AnnieQian1212/AnnieQian1212.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an undergraduate at Shanghai Jiao Tong University, major in Information Engineering.
-I am interested in computer vision and robotics.
+I am an undergraduate at **Shanghai Jiao Tong University**, major in Information Engineering.
+I am interested in **computer vision and robotics**.
 During my leisure time, I engage in physical activities, practice guitar, explore anime series, and immerse myself in video games.